Gifts in Action

 Richard Cavenaugh ('82) & Timothy Cavenaugh (’79)

 Rolls Royce has been a corporate partner of the Illinois Leadership Center since 2011, providing both funding and volunteers to the center.
-Gifts made by Rolls Royce have allowed the Leadership Center to enhance their leadership development offerings, directly contributing to the creation of the Innovation i-Program, which launched in the spring of 2016.
+Gifts made by Rolls Royce have allowed the Leadership Center to enhance their leadership development offerings, directly contributing to the creation of the Innovation i-Program, which launched in the spring of 2016 and named Rolls-Royce Innovation.

 Chris Dillion ('99)